 For accountants who wish to lead the way into this bright, AI-supported future, there is no better option than to develop an array of skills beyond just accounting.
 This is part of the reason that the Certified Management Accountant delineation has grown so much in the past years, and continues to be a powerful way to differentiate from the pack.

-Becoming a CMA gives future accountants the opportunity to embrace change and sit at the head of the ship, so to speak, as it charts new waters.
+Becoming a CMA is an opportunity for accounting professionals to embrace change and sit at the head of the ship, so to speak, as it charts new waters.

 Do you have specific questions about AI transformation in accounting, or how the industry is changing?
 It is something that is on most of our minds.